TroutTrout

 Introduction

-In the rapidly evolving landscape of Industry 4.0, where digital transformation is not just a goal but a necessity, the strategic deployment of Programmable Logic Controllers (PLCs) plays a critical role in shaping the success of industrial automation and network architecture.
+Every data-driven decision in a smart factory depends on data that originates at the PLC.
+If your Programmable Logic Controllers (PLCs) are on a flat network with no segmentation, no access control, and no monitoring, then your digital transformation is built on an insecure foundation.
 PLCs, often considered the backbone of modern industrial processes, are pivotal in ensuring efficient and secure operations.
 This article delves into why your PLC strategy is crucial for digital transformation success and how it influences the overall network architecture.

 The Role of PLCs in Industry 4.0